-MPHO supports the National government’s strategic direction for ‘Better, Sooner, and More Convenient’ health care, by identifying areas to improve the health and wellbeing of our Pacific people.
+Marlborough Primary Health supports the National government’s strategic direction for ‘Better, Sooner, and More Convenient’ health care, by identifying areas to improve the health and well-being of our Pacific people.

-Kava-cation is a Pacific quit smoking programme designed to educate Pacific on the reasons why smoking is harmful, using the Pacific men’s weekend kava sessions.
+Kava-cation is a Pacific quit smoking programme designed to educate Pacific people on the reasons why smoking is bad for your health, using the Pacific men’s weekend kava sessions.

-The programme will be delivered during ten Kava-cation sessions through a series of Talanoa quit smoking topics and guest speakers.
-The topics are designed to challenge the participants to quit smoking rather than tell them to quit.
+The programme was delivered during ten Kava-cation sessions through a series of talanoa quit smoking topics and guest speakers.
+The topics were designed to challenge the participants to quit smoking rather than tell them to quit.

 Talanoa 1: Kava-cation Participants – Smokers